asrashley/pi-xbox-lirc/README.md

 -----------------
-The automatical installation scripts will also automatically enable the driver when the gamepad is installed, but if you used the manual install procedure, you will need to perform the following to enable auto-start:
+The automatical installation scripts will also automatically enable the driver when the gamepad is installed, but if you used the manual install procedure, you will need to perform the following steps to enable auto-start:

     sudo python setup.py install
     sudo cp xbox-daemon /usr/local/sbin